+Focus On Long-Term GoalsIt’s short-sighted to only put your attention on what is urgent right now.
+Mobilize your team to focus on the organization’s mission and goals for this entire year and beyond, not just today or the first quarter.
+Studies show that when you set goals it naturally improves your focus.
+It’s because goals trigger behavior and help guide your focus.
+Goals motivate.
+They direct your attention toward a next step, and as a result, drive behavior to action.
+It’s been said that whatever the mind believes, the body achieves.
 Long-term goals give us the framework we need to create and sustain momentum.
 Seeing progress is addicting, which is fostered by the dopamine released in your brain after receiving acknowledgment or making progress on something that’s important to you.
 Ever say to yourself, “I’m on a roll!”?
 That’s momentum.
 Whatever you were doing, you likely didn’t want to stop, because you were, in what Mikhail Csikszentmihalyi refers to, as flow – a highly focused mental state conducive to productivity.

+Show Genuine CompassionYour team likely needs a bit more warmth and encouragement than ever before.
+It was a tough year.
+Not just at work, but at home.
+Show you care about them as individuals and as integral team players.
+Encourage them to keep working toward their goals and not to lose hope.
 It’s likely that many within your team have not only incurred new challenges at work but also at home.
 And if they have children, they’ve been forced into a role of teacher for which they likely haven’t been trained or wanted.
 Personally, I can confirm that although I’m quite educated, I was never educated enough to teach my twins 4th grade Math, or now 5th grade Math.
 I didn’t go into Mathematics for a reason.

+Energize and Empower Your PeopleAs a team leader, it’s important you replace any sense of helplessness with optimism.
+Look for small ways to energize your team every day.
+That can include team-building exercises, sharing success stories, or even lessening the amount of Zoom meetings.
 You can feel energy in a room.
 It radiates.
 When teams are truly energized, they feel like they can accomplish anything.
 And when there’s a gap in energy, it’s up to you, the leader, to set the tone for the energy you want within your organization.
 You must exhibit the kind of energy you want to see.

-Jeana has been in the software industry for 13+ years specializing in ERP reporting solutions.
+Jeana has been in the software industry for 15+ years specializing in ERP reporting solutions.
 She has decades of experience in creative content development and marketing and enjoys exercising, traveling & spending time with her husband & twin boys.